 (c) land held in public ownership (e.g. reserve) for a particular purpose.

-Public Notice - As defined in the Local Government Act 2002.
+Public Notice - As defined in Section 5 of the Local Government Act 2002.

 Ranger - A person responsible for the management of a Council controlled catchment area or water reserve.